UK travel rules tightened as Covid omicron cases rise

 British Airways chairman and CEO Sean Doyle said: “The blanket re-introduction of testing to enter the UK, on top of the current regime of isolation and PCR testing on arrival, is completely out of step with the rest of the world, with every other country taking a measured approach based on the science.

-“Our customers will now be faced with uncertainty and chaos and yet again this a devasting blow for everyone who works in the travel industry.”
+“Our customers will now be faced with uncertainty and chaos and yet again this is a devastating blow for everyone who works in the travel industry.”

-And the CEO of industry body Airlines UK, Tim Alderslade, added:“It is premature to hit millions of passengers and industry before we see the full data.
+And the CEO of industry body Airlines UK, Tim Alderslade, added: “It is premature to hit millions of passengers and the industry before we see the full data.
 We don’t have the clinical evidence.

 “The red list extension made complete sense – that’s what it’s there for – but we know from experience that blanket restrictions do not stop the importation of variants.
 It’s already here.